ThamiBa/alx-backend-javascript/0x01-ES6_promise/README.md

 bob@dylan:~$
 ```

-1. Don't make a promise...if you know you can't keep it
+1.Don't make a promise...if you know you can't keep it
 Using the prototype below, return a promise.
 The parameter is a boolean.

 ```powershell